|Government of Canada||Coronavirus disease (COVID-19)|

 Impacts of COVID-19 on Canadian Artists and Independent Cultural Workers

-Avis aux clientèles du Ministère de la Culture et des Communications et de ses sociétés d'État (in french).
-Visit this page regularly for updated information.
-They also have a Q&A section.
+Avis aux clientèles du Ministère de la Culture et des Communications et de ses sociétés d'État (in french)

-COVID-19 Legal Aid Clinic - Free Legal Advice Telephone Line (web page in french)
+- Services Québec: COVID-19 Legal Aid Clinic - Free Legal Advice Telephone Line (in french)